A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Parkinson's Disease Analysis

 \subsection{Results}

 One of the benefits of the three-groups family of models is the sparsity it induces due to the built-in multiplicity adjustment, in addition to the borrowing of strength across both genes and sub-models.
-This induced sparsity is evident in this analysis: more than 1,650 of the 1,734 genes in the full analysis have posterior probability of being null which is greater than 0.99.
+The induced sparsity is evident in this analysis: more than 1,650 of the 1,734 genes in the full analysis have posterior probability of being null which is greater than 0.99.
 We expect that, operationally, the $x$ genes with the smallest posterior probability of being null will be investigated further in mouse models or human iPSC cell models by knocking down the genes using siRNA or CRIPSRi/a etc., where $x$ is determined by available resources such as budget and personnel time.
-We report genes as deleterious or beneficial according to the so-called median probability model (inclusion cutoff of 0.5, hereafter MM, \citep{Barbieri_2004}), according to their posterior group labels.
-For comparisons to standard GWAS and RNA-seq analysis tools, the MM cutoff applied to lFDR-adjusted $p$-values does not produce useful results; the MM for GWAS combined with \texttt{edgeR}, \texttt{limma+voom}, and \texttt{DESeq2} results in the inclusion of 418, 220, and 533 genes respectively.
-For these methods, we instead use a more conventional cutoff of 0.05, which results in a comparable number of ``interesting'' genes as the three-groups family of models under the MM criterion (14, 8, and 27, respectively, compared to 7 and 21 under the local and non-local versions of the three-groups joint model).

-The MM for the GWAS only and RNA-seq only local sub-models included 440 and 10 genes, respectively.
-The joint local MM, by contrast, included just 7 non-null genes.
-The borrowing of strength appears to have played a larger role in the non-local case; the GWAS only and RNA-seq only non-local sub-models under the MM criterion included 22 and 3 genes, respectively, whereas the joint non-local MM included 21 genes.
-Two of the genes identified in the GWAS only non-local MM and one of the genes identified in the RNA-seq only non-local MM are included in the joint non-local MM.
+Here, we report ``interesting'' genes by setting $x = 20$.
+An alternative would be to classify genes according to their posterior probabilities, but this necessitates the somewhat arbitrary selection of a cutoff value.
+Instead, we report the 20 most interesting genes alongside the posterior probabilities and gene effect sizes (Table \ref{tab:results_table1}).